Lazy Array Types#

 Overview#

 mbo_utilities.imread() is a smart file reader that automatically detects the file type and returns the appropriate lazy array class.
-This guide explains what to expect when reading different file formats.
+All array types provide:

 Quick Reference#